Types Of Financial Aid

 Pace University offers students as much financial assistance as possible.
 Financial Aid can come in many forms, including scholarships, grants, work study, and student loans.
 Financial Aid award packages offered by Pace University typically consist of a combination of awards from these types of aid programs.

 - Any combination of tuition-specific Pace-funded scholarships, grants or awards and New York State or other tuition-specific funding cannot exceed your actual tuition charges.

 - All financial aid combined may not exceed your Cost of Attendance.

 - You must be matriculated in a degree program at Pace University in order to receive any financial aid other than Alternative Loans.
-(Note that some Certificate program students also qualify).
-Matriculated means that you are admitted to and enrolled in a degree or certificate program.
+(Note that some certificate program students also qualify).
+Matriculated means that you are admitted to and enrolled in a degree or applicable certificate program.

 - Generally, students must be enrolled at least half-time (6 credits per semester) to qualify for aid.
 Exceptions are federal Pell Grants and Alternative Loans.

 To review basic eligibility criteria for Pace University, Federal and New York State aid programs please visit our General Eligibility section.